-located in Coupeville, WA on beautiful Whidbey Island in Washinton state.
+Located in Coupeville on beautiful Whidbey Island in Washington state.
 Owned and operated by Brian Strelow, a Certified Journeyman Farrier through the American Farriers Association.

 The 24 Week Fundamental Farrier Training Program offered by Stray Dog Forge Farrier Training is designed to prepare qualified students for a career in the farrier industry.
-We offer the smallest class size in the US with a 2:1 ratio where you will work one on one with one of the countries most respected farriers.
+The curriculum will focus on students taking the American Farriers Association Certified Farrier exams after succesful completion of the program.
+Unlike other schools in North America, we offer the smallest class size in the US with a 2:1 ratio, where you will work one on one with one of the countries most respected farriers.

 24 weeks - 1152 clock hours.